mikCN/CHARMTwinsights/README.md

     - Re-upping only the relevant service will cause only it and dependent services that have changed to be re-initialized; you won't have to wait for HAPI or other dependent services to restart.
 Bringing up an an attached state, with a given target, will only show logs for the specific service (useful for print-debugging).

-A common development loop is thus simply `docker compose build --with-dependencies <service_name> && docker compose up <service_name>`, using Ctrl-C and rerunning to effectuate code changes, accessing services directly on their local port (e.g. `http://localhost:8001` for `stat_server_py`).
+A common development loop is thus simply `docker compose build --with-dependencies <service_name> && docker compose up <service_name>`, using Ctrl-C and rerunning to effectuate code changes, accessing services directly on their local port for testing (e.g. `http://localhost:8001` for `stat_server_py`).

+## Miscellaneous

+The `scripts` folder contains a few useful scripts:

+- `docker_status.sh`: list various running docker resources
+- `docker_clean.sh`: clobber running docker resources (containers, networks, volumes)
+- `mimic_fetch_decrypt.sh`: fetch MIMIC IV FHIR data and decrypt it (MIMIC IV access approval required, contact Shawn for password)
+- `mimic_sample_push_hapi.py`: pushes a rich subsample of the MIMIC IV FHIR data to the running HAPI server for testing